noahehall/theBookOfNoah/0current/languages/scala/scala.verbose.md

 ## terms

+- pure functions: they do not mutate any data or have other side-effects (like throwing exceptions or writing to a file).
+All they do is simply receive values and compute the result.
 - term inference: Given a type, the compiler synthesizes a “canonical” term that has that type
 - parameter lists: generally methods can have more tha one parameter lists
 - predicate: a fn that returns boolean